Here in this article, we will discuss 10 things about Upper Mustang trek worth spending $ 500 for the permit:

 When someone dies high up in the Himalayan kingdom, a Lama (Buddhist priest) cuts the body into a small size and feed to the vultures in the open air.
 I know it sounds brutal, but It is the way of burial in the Buddhist tradition.
-Sky Burial is influenced by the Tibetan Buddhism and believed that feeding to the vultures (Holy bird) means the dead has no sin and his/her departed soul can rest peacefully in heaven.
-This sound very interesting as much as it is barbaric.
+Sky Burial is influenced by Tibetan Buddhism and believed that feeding to the vultures (Holy bird) means the dead has no sin and his/her departed soul can rest peacefully in heaven.
+This sounds very interesting as much as it is barbaric.
 You may be thinking, will I have a chance to see sky burial in Upper Mustang while I am there?
 Which I was often asked by my clients.
 The answer is no!
 Only the son in the family and some villagers are brought there to carry the body, and the Lama (A priest) will attend this ceremony.
+Here is the highlights by National Geographic in the video.

 2. Hundreds of cave and ancient monasteries